Forest School at Godstone Primary and Nursery School

 Sometimes during our sessions, we use saws and palm drills.
 All tools have their own clear code of conduct for correct use.
 When using the tools children are required to wear protective gloves.
 A trained adult models the correct body posture/ position to use when using each tool and children are constantly supervised.

 We will attend Forest School in most weathers.
 When it is wet, a shelter is built by an adult so that there is a covered area available.
 If there are high winds or thunderstorms, the Met Office and BBC Online Weather forecast will be used and a decision will be made if the weather is deemed unsuitable for a session.

 Children need to wear appropriate clothing to their Forest School sessions.
-They will need sturdy boots or wellingtons, long sleeve t-shirts and long trousers.
+They will need sturdy boots or wellingtons and long trousers.
 If the weather is wet, they will need to wear a waterproof coat and trousers.
 If children do not have appropriate clothing, they will be unable to attend Forest School that day.